maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

     )
 ```

-## Sales Analysis II
+## Sales Analysis II --

-Write an SQL query that reports the buyers who have bought S8 but not iPhone.
-Note that S8 and iPhone are products present in the Product table.
+Write an SQL query that reports the buyers who have bought `S8` but not `iPhone`.
+- Note that S8 and iPhone are products present in the Product table.

 ```diff
   Result table: